EMsoft-org/EMsoftSuperbuild/ReadMe.md

 1. Install your compiler tools
 2. Install CMake on your system
-3. Install a Fortran compiler on your system
+3. Install a Fortran compiler on your system (use "brew install gcc")
 4. Install Git on your system
 5. Clone this repository onto your hard disk.
 6. open a terminal and invoke the following commands